 The excellent build quality of the C3 further contributes to its portability.
 It’s not just about size and weight; a grinder also needs to be durable to stand up to the bumps and bruises of travel.
 The aluminium shell of the C3 is very sturdy, and its etched texture makes it immune to scratches.

 Compared with other premium hand grinders on the market, from Comandante, Orphan, and 1Zpresso, the Timemore C3 is remarkably affordable.
-While prices vary by distributor, the C3 is well under £100.
-Compared to over £250 for the Comandante C40, you start to understand Timemore’s popularity among budget-minded coffee lovers.
+While prices vary by distributor, the C3 is a little over $100.
+Compared to around $350 for the Comandante C40, you start to understand Timemore’s popularity among budget-minded coffee lovers.

 It’s hard to fault the pricing of the C3.
 The only reason it loses a point in this category is when it’s compared with the C2.
 The release of the C3 has caused many sellers to discount the C2.
 Given that we found that the performance of the C3 wasn’t substantially better than the C2 – and even worse in some respects – the C2 may be a better value depending on your needs.

 Things we liked:

 Things we didn’t like: